stellar/go/services/keystore/spec.md

 	"type": "invalid_keys_blob",
 	"title": "Invalid Keys Blob",
 	"status": 400,
-	"detail": "The keysBlob in your request body is not a valid base64 string.
-Please encode the keysBlob in your request body as a base64 string properly and try again."
+	"detail": "The keysBlob in your request body is not a valid base64-URL-encoded string or the decoded content cannt be mapped to EncryptedKeys type.
+Please encode the keysBlob in your request body as a base64-URL string properly or make sure the encoded content matches EncryptedKeys type specified in the spec and try again."
 }
 ```
 </details>